+Older Systems: Filters should be loaded into the wheel prior to installation on the microscope.
+For older systems, change the filters through the port on the side opposite the motor on older models with a split ring (shown in picture below).
 When correctly tightened, the threads and split-ring lock the filter securely in place.
 When removing, you can use a toothpick to “pop” the ring out of the threads and then spin the ring out.

-Please note the correct orientation / direction of the filter when installing it in place; most filter manufacturers inscribe an arrow that points in the direction the photons are expected to travel.
+The correct orientation / direction of the filter when installing it in place; most filter manufacturers inscribe an arrow that points in the direction the photons are expected to travel.

 The ASI system is designed to work smoothly with the wheel fully loaded with filters.
 However, absolute minimum switching impulse will occur when the wheel is loaded with four 3mm thick filters (total filter mass about 17gm).
 For best results, attempt to maintain a balanced wheel.
 The filters and slugs should be distributed evenly about the wheel axis to keep second order vibration minimized.
 For the fastest two color switching, place the two filters to be used in positions zero and one, and balance the wheel with filters or slugs in positions four and five.
 Bear in mind that any cumulative indexing errors that may occur are corrected whenever the wheel turns between the zero and one position.
 Hence, it is desirable to load commonly used filters in these positions so that the correction will naturally take place regularly.

 Attach the filterwheel to the microscope using the mounting adapters supplied for your installation.
 The motor side on the filterwheel is located away from the microscope body for most installations.
 Attach the camera, detector, or lamp housing to the adapter on the motor side of the filterwheel.